drnugent/ibmdevelopersf/README.md

 3. [Log In and Initialize Watson Language Translate Service](#log-in-and-initialize-watson-language-translate-service)
 4. [Say hello in your favorite language using TJBot Simulator](#say-hello-in-your-favorite-language-using-tjbot-simulator)

-Welcome !
-Follow the steps below to win the IBM challenge at SFHTML5 October 2019.
+Welcome!
+Follow the steps below to enter the IBM challenge at SFHTML5 October 2019.
 You `DO NOT` need a credit card to complete this challenge.
 It should take you approximately `5 minutes` to complete the challenge.

 ## Sign up for IBM Cloud account